Rnazx/goblin/README.md

 <p align="center">
 <img src = "https://github.com/Rnazx/goblin/assets/42196798/800f3048-82c3-46b5-8927-526da900423d" width ="825" height = "500" alt = "interpolation" />

 <em align="center">Using the desired model, we solve for the turbulence and magnetic fields.
-Five additional parameters are introduced.</em>
+Five additional parameters are introduced.
+For the equations mentioned in this flowchart, refer to the manuscript.</em>
 </p>

 This pickle file is further used in the [get_magnetic_observables.py](get_magnetic_observables.py) script.
 In this script, we numerically solve for the magnetic observables and turbulence parameters using a bunch of functions from the [helper_functions.py](helper_functions.py) script.